CSmahesh04/CTR_AB_Test/README.md

 # CTR-ABtest
-## README WILL BE UPDATED in 2 WEEKS
+## README will be updated in 2 days.